mozmeao/infra/apps/README.md

 └── teardown.sh
 ```

-The purpose of this structure is to Make It Easy™ for engineers to deploy applications without having to search through Github issues, other repos, or running commands manually.
-While our application installs aren't 100% automated _yet_, adding as many commands as possible to the scripts in an application directory will make it easier down the road to setup new regions or new instances of an application.
+The purpose of this structure is to Make It Easy™ for engineers to deploy
+applications without having to search through Github issues, other repos,
+or running many commands manually.
+While our application installs aren't 100%
+automated _yet_, adding as many commands as possible to the scripts in an
+application directory will make it easier down the road to setup new regions
+or new instances of an application.

 - `setup.sh` includes Deis Workflow provisioning and any K8s services that need to